 The non-recourse lender may offer a percentage rate that is higher than they might offer for a personally secured loan.
 The IRS does not dictate to the lender which IRAs qualify for a loan, nor do they prescribe any terms of the loan except the concept noted above that disqualified persons cannot guarantee the loan.

-The IRA provider does not negotiate the loan for the IRA.
+The IRA custodian does not negotiate the loan for the IRA.
 It is also not the role of the provider to evaluate or approve the loan.
-Even though the loan is negotiated between the lender and the IRA holder, all legal documents associated with the loan are signed by the IRA provider, not the IRA holder.
+Even though the loan is negotiated between the lender and the IRA holder, all legal documents associated with the loan are signed by the IRA custodian, not the IRA holder.